I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nf-wsk-wskqueryprovidercharacteristics.md

 <p> </p>

 ## -remarks
 <p>WSK clients can use this function to determine the WSK NPI versions supported by the WSK
     subsystem.</p>

-<p>WSK clients can use this function to determine the WSK NPI versions supported by the WSK
-    subsystem.</p>